How to validate your startup idea before you spend $50K on dev

 What the numbers mean

-Here is how I read the results:
+This is how I read the results:

 Stage 4: Concierge or no-code MVP

-Time: 2-4 weeks Cost: $0 to $1,000
+Time: 2 to 4 weeks Cost: $0 to $1,000

 Examples

 If your product is an AI-powered invoice processor: Collect invoices from 5 beta customers.
-Process them manually (or with existing tools like Excel).
+Process them manually, or with existing tools like Excel.
 Deliver the output.
 Charge for it.

 If your product is a marketplace: Match buyers and sellers manually through email or a spreadsheet.
 See if transactions happen.